When to Give Up on a Relationship?

 6. Are substance abuse, violence, or mental illness present, and is professional help needed?

-Carefully reflecting on questions like these can help provide clarity if letting go is truly the healthiest call.
+Carefully reflecting on questions like these can help clarify whether letting go is truly the healthiest call.
 The decision to leave someone you once loved should not be made lightly.

 4 Healthy Ways to Cope When Ending a Relationship